ezhai/nautilus-avinfo/docs/docs/index.md

 ---

-For instructions for installation, see [User Guide - Installation](install).
+For instructions on how to install, see [User Guide - Installation](install).

-For instructions for setting up a dev environment, see [Developer Guide - Getting Started](develop).
+For instructions on how to set up the development environment, see [Developer Guide - Getting Started](develop).